vindarel/cl-str/README.md

 ## Changelog

+* June, 2022: small breaking change: fixed `prefix?` when used with a smaller prefix: "f" was not recognized as a prefix of "foobar" and "foobuz", only "foo" was.
+Now it is fixed.
+Same for `suffix?`.
 * Feb, 2022: added `fit`: fit the string to the given length: either shorten it, either padd padding.
 * 0.20, May, 2021: added `ascii-p`.
 * 0.19.1, May, 2021: speed up `join` (by a factor of 4).